Course Code Directory (CCD)

 Any request made after a due date will be saved and processed on the next review date.

-*The North Dakota Department of Public Instruction (NDDPI) publishes all changes and additions to the course listings for twice a year; May and October.
+*The North Dakota Department of Public Instruction (NDDPI) publishes all changes and additions to the course listings three times a year; January, May, and October.

 The SCC’s complete an in-depth review in which they analyze the information and standards provided.
 They may also request further information or consult field experts.
 After reviewing all the information, the SCC makes the final decision.